 - STA X014 Statistics or any Statistics course, 3 semester hours

 NOTE: Students will be considered only if all of the above criteria are met.
-12/23/15 UPDATE: Admissions decisions will be based on cumulative GPA, first-attempt grades in pre-requisites, and a writing sample identifying student’s motivations for nursing, plans for academic success, and relevant leadership, volunteer, or work experience to nursing.
+12/23/15 UPDATE: Admissions decisions will be based on cumulative GPA, first-attempt grades in pre-requisites, and a writing sample identifying student’s motivations for nursing, and professional approach to potential clinical scenarios.